PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

-We already note that, $\bar{m}^{f^{Y\!Z}}_{Y\!Z|x}$ vanishes in case of a non-interacting regressor of the form $f(X,Y,Z) = h(X,Y) + g(X,Z)$ and refer to this property as \emph{no-interaction} property.
+In particular, $\bar{m}^{f^{Y\!Z}}_{Y\!Z|x}$ vanishes in the case of a non-interacting regressor of the form $f(X,Y,Z) = h(X,Y) + g(X,Z)$.
+We refer to this property as the \emph{no-interaction} property.
 As an important remark, the different constituents on the right-hand-side of \Cref{eq:rel_sum} inherit the computation complexity of the original \pd{} relevances.
 Anchoring the decomposition at the sample point $(x,y,z)$ is the only consistent choice within the \pd{} framework, see \Cref{app-sec:anchorpoint} for a detailed discussion.

-Generalizing the decomposition \Cref{eq:decompositionxyz} to an arbitrary number of interacting feature sets, i.e. higher-order effects, is straightforward and enjoys a completeness property analogous to \Cref{eq:rel_sum}, see \Cref{app-sec:npoint_interaction} and \Cref{app-sec:npoint_completeness_relation} for details.
+Generalizing the decomposition \Cref{eq:decompositionxyz} to an arbitrary number of interacting feature sets, i.e., higher-order effects, is straightforward and leads to the \emph{interaction completeness} property \Cref{app-eq:completeness_threepoint}, which is analogous to \Cref{eq:rel_sum}, see \Cref{app-sec:npoint_interaction}~and~\ref{app-sec:npoint_completeness_relation} for details.